• Skip to primary navigation

 The process of mining nickel is not environmentally sound and can harm the surrounding area.
 Some of the effects of mining include deforestation, the release of toxic gasses, and the contamination of water supplies.

-Nickel mining is a controversial topic, and many people believe that the adverse effects outweigh the benefits.
+Nickel extraction is a controversial topic, and many people believe that the adverse effects outweigh the benefits.

 Is It a threat To Human Health?